zachary-yousuf/MyNotes/KVM Virtual Application Installation & Configuration.md

 	* Under overview, for firmware, select UEFI x86_64: /usr/share/edk2-ovmf/x64/OVMF_CODE.secboot.fd
 	* Under boot option, enable boot menu and enable CDROM and move it to the top priority
 	* Under Video QXL, select Virtio and enable 3d acceleration
-13. Now we can begin the installation by clicking "Begin Installation"---
+13. Now we can begin the installation by clicking "Begin Installation"
+---